6. The -m (modifylinebreaks) switch¶

 LCuBStartsOnOwnLine: -1

-Now let’s change the YAML file so that it is as in Listing 462; upon running the analogous command to that given above, we obtain Listing 461; both beginning braces
+Now let’s change the YAML file so that it is as in Listing 526; upon running the command

 have had their leading line breaks removed.